ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ![](/wiki/Tournaments/CWC/2026/img/cwc2026-podium.jpg)

-The Sol de Mayo has risen in the early morning in the sky, which can only mean one thing... **Argentina** is our champion of the osu!catch World Cup 2026!
+The Sol de Mayo has risen in the morning sky, which can only mean one thing... **Argentina** is our champion of the osu!catch World Cup 2026!
 This was their second consecutive title, earned with a 7–4 victory over runner-up **Poland**, who in turn achieved their best historical placement in the tournament.
 Bronze medalists **France** secured their first podium after many close calls, although they were close to tasting silver if it hadn't been for **Poland**'s thrilling comeback in a match that ended 7–5.

 Other countries also managed to reach new highs, starting with **Greece** and **Lithuania**, who managed to qualify for the osu!catch World Cup for the first time. **Portugal** reached the 17–24th place with their very first victory in a CWC tournament and the **United Kingdom** climbed up to 9–12th place. **Belgium** did something similar, getting a very respectable 7–8th place finish.
 Last but certainly not least, **Japan** came close to the podium but secured an enviable 5–6th place.